Statement of Non-Discrimination:

 Can I update my UMW email address to reflect my preferred name?

-At this time, no, you cannot change your UMW username or email address.
+At this time, no, you cannot change your UMW email address.
+However, you can change your email display name.

 Can I update my Eagle One card to reflect my preferred name?